Executive summary

 Going digital when you're in maritime operations goes far beyond installing new software or collecting data.
 Adding plain tech layers on what's already there is not what you're after.

 Going digital means reimagining how your organization actually creates value.
-How decisions are made and how data aids it.
-And how you service your customers from within.
+How decisions are made and how data can support it.
+And how you service your customers from within, proactively.

 True transformation requires the ability to question current operations in such a way it allows you to shift from reactive, experience-based decision-making to proactive, data-driven optimization.
-Instead of responding to equipment failures, digital allows you to predict them before they happen.
-Instead of following traditional routes "because that is what you have been doing for ages", digital allows you to optimize the route in real time depending on weather conditions, fuel consumption, port delays and so on.
+Instead of responding to equipment failures, digital tools allow you to predict them before they happen.
+Instead of following traditional routes "because that is what you have been doing for ages", digital tools allow you to optimize the route in real-time depending on weather conditions, fuel consumption, port delays and so on.

 Transformation also requires organizational evolution, restructuring how teams collaborate and breaking down silos between vessels, ports, and shore-based operations.
 This enables cross-functional data sharing that surfaces insights invisible to individual departments.